tovc/origins-architectury/README.md

-# Origins Forge for Minecraft
+# Origins Forge: Experimental

-## Disclaimer

-This branch is experimental, and most changes are breaking changes to allow for data generation on forge.
-Addons **WILL NOT WORK** with this branch.
-Datapack compatibility should be retained.

-This branch is made with no promises of being merged.
+This branch is an experimental branch that focuses on moving away from SerializableDataTypes and towards Codecs.
+Using codecs would allow for writing, as well as reading json files, it would also increase the possibilities of comparison to grant them the ability to basically work on any bit of code.

+Another goal of this branch, will be to use something akin to dynamic registries to store powers, and then later on actions and conditions, though this may be more complex.